Deb Privott

 About

-Privott is a member of the first class of the Leadership Academy of the State University of New York Research Foundation, a recipient of the 10 Under 10 Award (from the Rockefeller College of Public Affairs & Policy at the University at Albany), the Girls Inc. Lifetime of Inspiration Award, University at Albany’s Initiatives For Women President’s Award, Faculty Advisor of the Year (UAlbany Fraternity & Sorority Life) Award, and the Omega Psi Phi Fraternity, Inc. (Nu Tau Chapter) Women of Color Award.
-She is pleased to currently serve as a Board Member of Girls Inc., AVillage, Inc., UAlbany's Center for Women in Government & Civil Society, and as Vice Chair of the Girl Scouts of Northeastern New York Board as well as the Chair of the GSNENY Diversity, Equity, and Inclusion Task Force.
-Privott is a member of the Executive Committee of the Center for the Elimination of Minority Health Disparities and a Community Advisory Board Member of WMHT.
+Dr. Privott is a member of the first class of the Leadership Academy of the State University of New York Research Foundation, a recipient of the Girls Inc. Lifetime of Inspiration Award, University at Albany’s Initiatives For Women President’s Award, President's Award for Excellence in Professional Service, Faculty Advisor of the Year (UAlbany Fraternity & Sorority Life) Award, and the Omega Psi Phi Fraternity, Inc. (Nu Tau Chapter) Women of Color Award.
+She is pleased to currently serve as Board Chair with the Girl Scouts of Northeastern New York, Board Member with Girls Inc., Academic Co-Chair with UAlbany's Center for Women in Government & Civil Society, and as a member of the Executive Committee of the Center for the Elimination of Minority Health Disparities.
+Understanding her "why," Dr. Privott is committed to completing her assignments here on earth, making the world a better place with every step.